 - Overhead luggage racks running on either side of the train above the windows.
 Be conscious that you need a relatively small bag to fit on to the shelf which is generally quite shallow and restricted by the curve of the train roof.

-- Between seats usually when two seats facing a table are back to back with two airline type seats creates an upside down ‘V’ space between the seats often used to store bags.
-This is most useful place to store bags as you don’t have to lift your luggage and it’s not likely other bags will end up on top of them.
+- Between seats usually when two seats facing a table are back to back with two airline type seats creates an upside-down ‘V’ space between the seats often used to store bags.
+This is the most useful place to store bags as you don’t have to lift your luggage and it’s not likely other bags will end up on top of them.
 This space is a premium and quickly fill up.

 - Luggage stacks usually at the end of the saloon inside the sliding door in to the train vestibule then external train doors.
-These are now any more than a medium sized suitcase width but often has one or two shelves only up to the luggage rack. *
+These are now any more than a medium-sized suitcase width but often has one or two shelves only up to the luggage rack. *